abregre/YogaPoses/README.md

 Deployment : https://abregre.github.io/YogaPoses/
 <br>
-!Disclaimer : Give some seconds for the search as the called API is hosted on heroku and needs to wake up
+Disclaimer : Give some seconds for the search as the called API is hosted on heroku and needs to wake up

 <br>